nautobot/nautobot/docs/configuration/optional-settings.md

 Default: False

 When determining the primary IP address for a device, IPv6 is preferred over IPv4 by default.
 Set this to True to prefer IPv4 instead.

 ---

+## REPORTS_ROOT

+Default: $BASE_DIR/netbox/reports/

+The file path to the location where custom reports will be kept.
+By default, this is the `netbox/reports/` directory within the base NetBox installation path.

+---